askowno/EPL_terr/README.md

 #### Additional protected areas metrics

-Protected Areas maps for multiple time points between 1990 and 2024 were extracted from the PA time series data, these were cross tabulated withthe closest matching land cover time point (1990/2014/2018/2020/2022) and the naitonal vegetation map.
+Protected Areas maps for multiple time points between 1990 and 2024 were extracted from the PA time series data, these were cross tabulated withthe closest matching land cover time point (1990/2014/2018/2020/2022) and the national vegetation map.
 The details of the workflow can be found in the Quarto document [Terr_protection_timeseries.qmd](Terr_protection_timeseries.qmd).

 National PA statistics can be extracted from the cross-tabulation results: [outputs/sa_pa_rall.csv](outputs/sa_pa_rall.csv)